November 18, 1998

 to comply with law by not maintaining certain records, that issue in my view would not

 involve the Freedom of Information Law.
-That statute deals with existing records and provides parameters concerning the extent to which they must be disclosed.
-Further, since
+That statute deals with existing records and

 you asked which state or federal agency might have the authority to investigate the matter,